Newiq/Musico/README.md

 - Community features for shared annotations.
     -Using open AI to recommend learning resources.
     -Allow users to communicate
-- Integration with external music libraries.
+- Edit music sheets
+  -able to highlight and add annotations to sheets